-The Music Option to the Liberal Arts and Science program has two goals: preparing students to meet the demands of the music profession and enabling the nonprofessional to enjoy a more rewarding life as a serious lover of music.
+The Music Option to the Liberal Arts and Science program has two goals: preparing students seeking a professional career and enabling the nonprofessional to enjoy a more rewarding life as a serious lover of music.

 Courses in the music curriculum offer a thorough preparation in music fundamentals, jazz and popular theory, history (classical, contemporary and jazz), and performance.
 Individualized study with professional instrumental and vocal instructors is an important part of the curriculum.
 Each student plans his/her selection of courses with a member of the music faculty.